mcdemarco/conclar/public/info.md

 *  Fri 6:00pm – 8:00pm
 *  Sat 10:00am – 8:00pm
 *  Sun 10:00am – 2:00pm

+**Event Times and Locations**

+> On the Program page of the interactive schedule, choose Event from the Select types dropdown.

 **Fan Tables** (Galleria/Lower Level—Right of Entrance)